Kimberley Western Australia: We hiked, canoed and cruised

 Finally, we made it to the Pyramid Rock in the Ord River, where Macca, the tour manager, picked us up.

-Finally, we made it to the Pyramid Rock, where Macca, the tour manager, picked us up.
+Finally, we made it to the Pyramid Rock, where Macca, the tour manager, picked us up with his boat.

 We had spent five hours on the water of the Ord River.
 We were sunburnt, a bit tired, and happy.
 But, unfortunately, there wasn't any wine or beer to recover.

-Five hours on the Ord River left us sun-kissed, pleasantly tired, and happy.
+Five hours on the Ord River left us sun-kissed, pleasantly tired, and utterly happy.
 The only thing missing?
-A glass of wine or a cold beer for celebration.
+A glass of wine or a cold beer to celebrate.
+We still can’t decide which adventure topped them all—the challenging canoe trip or the thrilling white-water rafting in New Zealand.

 The way back